 While you are working, your parents/caregivers will be completing paperwork and/or waiting for you in the waiting room.
-For older children and teenagers, parents are not required to stay on site the entire day, arrangements will be made for them to be available (usually texting and a general timeframe) when you are ready for lunch, and for when you are done if they need to take care of things (e.g., run an errand) during your appointment.
+For older children and teenagers, parents are not required to stay on site the entire day.
+We can text them when to meet you for lunch and at the end of the testing day if they need to take care of things (e.g., run an errand) during your appointment.

 On the day of your evaluation, you will come to the office building for Rush Pediatric Neuropsychology.
-There is a waiting room with space for parents and space for children to play prior to your appointment and during breaks.
-Or (with your parent’s permission) you can bring your tablet or a toy if you would rather have your own device/toy while you wait during breaks.
+With your parent’s permission, you may bring a tablet or a toy to play with during breaks.

-We do ask that toys, tablets, phones, and snacks stay in the waiting room with parents/caregivers so that they are not a distraction in the testing room.
-However, bring your water bottle along if you want.
+Toys, tablets, phones, and snacks must stay in the waiting room with parents/caregivers so that they are not a distraction in the testing room.
+However, bring your water bottle along if you like.

 Your parent(s)/guardian(s)/caregiver(s) will bring you to the appointment.
 Usually (for younger children) the adults talk first prior to your time with the doctor. … just to talk about how you are doing.
-The doctor wants to know all about your life and how you are doing.
+The doctor wants to know all about your life.
 When you begin testing, you will be with the examiner.
 (For very young children and in special circumstances, parents may be in the room for all or some of the testing).

 After working for a while (depends on your age), but usually about 45 minutes at a time, you will have a break.
 During your break, you go back to the waiting room with your parents/caregivers and give your brain a rest – it’s been working hard and you may not have even noticed because a lot of the things you do are fun and some are like games.